Near-Constant-Time Distributed Algorithms on a Congested Clique: 2-Ruling Sets in O(log log log n) Rounds

 \paragraph{General Notation.} For a subset $S \subseteq V$, $G[S]$ denotes \textit{induced} subgraph of $G$ by set $S$; thus $G[S] = (S, E')$ where $E' = \{\{u, v\} \mid u, v \in S \mbox{ and } \{u, v\} \in E\}$.
 In the context of our MST algorithm we will interpret metric distances $d(u,v)$ as as edge weights; we will use $wt(u, v)$ and $d(u, v)$ interchangeably.
 Given an edge-weighted graph $G = (V, E)$ and an edge set $E' \subseteq E$, we denote the sum of all edge-weights in $E'$ as $wt(E')$.
 We use $\Delta$ to denote the maximum degree of a graph; sometimes, to avoid ambiguity we use $\Delta(G)$ to denote maximum degree of graph $G$.
 All logarithms are assumed to have base 2 unless otherwise specified.
 We say an event occurs \textit{with high probability} (w.h.p.), if the probability of that event is at least $(1-1/n^c)$ for a constant $c \ge 1$.

-\section{3-Ruling Sets in \texorpdfstring{$O(\log \log \log n)$}{O(log log log n)} Rounds}
+\section{2-Ruling Sets in \texorpdfstring{$O(\log \log \log n)$}{O(log log log n)} Rounds}

-In this section, we show how nodes in $V$ can use the underlying clique communication network $H$ to compute, in expected-$O(\log \log \log n)$ rounds, a $3$-ruling set of an arbitrary spanning subgraph $G$ of $H$.
-At a high level, our $3$-ruling set algorithm can be viewed as having three steps.
+In this section, we show how nodes in $V$ can use the underlying clique communication network $H$ to compute, in $O(\log \log \log n)$ rounds w.h.p, a $2$-ruling set of an arbitrary spanning subgraph $G$ of $H$.
+At a high level, our $2$-ruling set algorithm can be viewed as having four steps.
 In the first step, the graph is decomposed into $O(\log \log n)$ degree-based classes and at the end of this step every node knows the class it belongs to.
-In the next subsection, we describe this \textit{degree-decomposition step} and show that it runs in expected $O(\log \log \log n)$ rounds.
+In the next subsection, we describe this \textit{degree-decomposition step} and show that it runs deterministically in $O(\log \log \log n)$ rounds.
 In the second step, each vertex $v$ of the given graph $G$ joins a set $S$ independently with probability $p_v$, where $p_v$ depends on $v$'s class as defined in the degree-decomposition step.
-This \textit{vertex-selection step} yields a set $S$ that will be shown to have two properties: (i) the expected number of edges in the induced subgraph $G[S]$ is $O(n \cdot \poly(\log n))$; and (ii) with high probability, every vertex in $G$ is either in $S$ or has a neighbor in $S$.
+This \textit{vertex-selection step} yields a set $S$ of nodes that will be shown to have two properties: (i) w.h.p.~the number of edges in the induced subgraph $G[S]$ is $O(n \cdot \poly(\log n))$; and (ii) w.h.p~, every vertex in $G$ is either in $S$ or has a neighbor in $S$.
 Given the degree-decomposition, the vertex-selection step is elementary and requires no communication.
-In the third step, we use the 2-ruling set algorithm of Berns et al.~\cite{berns2012arxiv,berns2012facloc}.
-We show that, on an $n$-node graph with $O(n \cdot \mbox{poly}(\log n))$ edges, this algorithm runs in expected-$O(\log \log \log n)$ rounds.
-We will refer to this algorithm from~\cite{berns2012arxiv,berns2012facloc} as the \textit{2-ruling set algorithm}.
-Putting these three steps together yields a $3$-ruling set algorithm that runs in $O(\log \log \log n)$ rounds in expectation.
+In the third step, we work with $G[S]$ and run a \textit{greedy randomized MIS} algorithm, partially on $G[S]$.
+We show that this step can be implemented in just $O(1)$ rounds in the congested clique.
+Furthermore, we show that in this step we compute an independent set $I \subseteq S$ of $G[S]$, such that the set of nodes $R := S \setminus (I \cup N(I))$ that still need to be processed, induces a subgraph $G[R]$ with maximum degree $O(\poly(\log n))$ w.h.p.
+(Here $N(I)$ refers to the union of the neighborhoods in $G[S]$ of nodes in $I$.)
+In the fourth and final step, we compute an MIS of $G[R]$ using the congested clique MIS algorithm of Ghaffari \cite{GhaffariPODC17} that computes an MIS of a graph in $O(\log \log \Delta)$ rounds, provided the maximum degree $\Delta$ is small enough.
+Putting these four steps together yields a 2-ruling set algorithm that runs in $O(\log \log \log n)$ w.h.p.